CryptoFiew/cryptofiew-hub/README.md

-# Crypto Pulse Hub
+# CryptoFiew Hub

 ⚠️ Working progress ⚠️

 Due to the author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.

-Crypto Pulse Minions is a project that uses Node.js, Redis, MongoDB, InfluxDB and RabbitMQ to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.
+CryptoFiew Hub is a project that uses Node.js, Redis, MongoDB, InfluxDB and RabbitMQ to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.

-This program should be acting like a minion hub for another system to utilise its functionality.
+This program should be acting like a hub for another system to utilise its functionality.

 ## The Purpose?
-The Crypto Pulse hub is a system that aims to monitor top cryptocurrency symbols based on Binance's 24-hour ticker volume trades for data collection purposes.
+The CryptoFiew hub is a system that aims to monitor top cryptocurrency symbols based on Binance's 24-hour ticker volume trades for data collection purposes.
 The hub retrieves trading data using the official Binance/connector and stores the top symbols and intervals in Redis.
-Moreover, kline and trade data are passed through a WebSocket connection into both Redis and RabbitMQ to facilitate real-time monitoring and data storing.
+Moreover, kline and trade data are passed through a WebSocket connection into Redis and RabbitMQ to facilitate real-time monitoring and data storage.
 To provide a modular design, a subprocess monitors RabbitMQ for new queues and retrieves data for storage in InfluxDB.
 This approach enables scalability and adaptability to changing user demands.
 The Crypto Pulse hub is compatible with both Kubernetes setups and single-server environments.
-Regardless of the deployment configuration, this powerful tool can enhance data monitoring and collection capabilities for crypto traders.
+Regardless of the deployment configuration, this powerful tool can enhance data monitoring and collection capabilities.

 ## Requirements
-To use Crypto Pulse Hub, you'll need to have the following installed on your machine:
+To use CryptoFiew Hub, you'll need to have the following installed on your machine:

 * Node.js (https://nodejs.org/)
 * Redis (https://redis.io/)